2015 Sabah earthquake: Local native beliefs

-According to the claims of local natives, the earthquake was caused by "aki" (the mountain protectors) who had become angered over the acts of ten western tourists (comprising six men and four women from Canada, Germany, the Netherlands and the United Kingdom) who "stripped and urinated at the mountain (which is believed by local natives as a sacred place) on 30 May", six days before the earthquake happened.
+According to the claims of local natives, the earthquake was caused by aki (the mountain protectors) who were angered over the acts of ten western tourists (comprising six men and four women from Canada, Germany, the Netherlands and the United Kingdom) who "stripped and urinated at the mountain (which is believed by local natives as a sacred place) on 30 May", six days before the earthquake happened.
 The tourists also shouted vulgarities when they were told to desist by their mountain guide.
-The acts provoked outrage among Sabahan natives who want all of the alleged offenders charged in native court and forced to pay the "sogit", a type of compensation, given in the form of money or livestock, to appease the aggrieved party according to local Kadazan-Dusun native customs.
-It is imposed on wrongdoers for the purpose of appeasing "the aggrieved", thus placating the native community.
-However, as most of the detained tourists have been released from Malaysia's prison and escaping native court, the local villagers had performed their own rituals.
-The misconduct was also condemned by the Science Adviser to the Malaysian Prime Minister who said:
+The acts provoked outrage among Sabahan natives who wanted the alleged offenders charged in native court and forced to pay the sogit, a type of compensation, given in the form of money or livestock, to appease the aggrieved party according to local Kadazan-Dusun native customs.
+However, the detained tourists were released from prison and escaped native court, and so the local villagers performed their own rituals.
+The misconduct was condemned by the Science Adviser to the Malaysian Prime Minister who said:

 Science has no answer to that (the sacred mountain).
 If the mountain is sacred, we have to respect that.
 It is part of the traditional and local knowledge that are increasingly recognised by the international community.

 The brother of one of the deceased mountain guides also criticised the behaviour of the tourists, saying:

 It is not about laws or superstition, but about having mutual respect among human beings.
 As a Christian, I too do not believe in superstition, but I adhere to the advice and beliefs of the elders out of respect.
 It is part of being humans, we don't do things that will offend our fellow-human beings whether they are Muslims, Christian or Animists.
 This is something we taught here, but I guess a person like him (one of the bad nudists) doesn't have this in him.

 Following the incident, some of the tourists and their family members have expressed their apologies to all involved parties with the United Kingdom government beginning to review their travelling advice to Malaysia.